Weak localization and universal conductance fluctuations in large area twisted bilayer graphene: Universal Conductance Fluctuations

-Finally, to address why the $9^\circ$ sample exhibits UCF while the fluctuations in the other samples are considerably smaller we point to two causes.
-First, the mobility of the $9^\circ$ sample is the greatest of the four samples at 15,000 $\mathrm{cm^2/V\cdot s}$ and its intervalley scattering length is substantially longer than that of the other samples---Fig. \ref{fig:weak-localization}(d).
+Finally, to address why the $9^\circ$ sample exhibits UCF while the fluctuations in the other samples are considerably smaller we point out that the mobility of the $9^\circ$ sample is the greatest of the four samples at nearly 15,000 $\mathrm{cm^2/V\cdot s}$ (see Table. \ref{tab:transport-properties}) and its intervalley scattering length is substantially longer than that of the other samples---Fig. \ref{fig:weak-localization}(d).
 These features should both help to enable mesoscopic coherence phenomena such as UCF.
-Second, the $9^\circ$ and $7^\circ$ samples are near the van Hove singularity where enhanced fluctuations are expected \cite{adam2002enhanced}, but the lower mobility and shorter intervalley scattering length of the $7^\circ$ sample may preclude the formation of UCF in that sample.